karakun/karakun.github.io/_posts/2018-06-29-flavoured-artefacts-with-gradle.md

 ---
 layout: post
-title:  'Gradle - Flavoured artefacts from a multi-module build'
+title:  'Flavoured artefacts from a multi-module build with Gradle'
 author: markus
 featuredImage: flavours-tom-hermans-642316-unsplash
 excerpt: 'Customized artefacts can be a headache to build and distribute.
 To the rescue, Gradle provides a powerful DSL that can solve that task easily - here is an example how.'
-tags: [Java, Gradle]
+tags: [Java, Gradle, build]
 header:
   image: post
 ---